How Five Hundred People are putting Free Solar on Brighton’s Schools

 We raise money via investment from the wider community.
 By pooling resources it’s possible to raise large amounts of cash – other UK energy co-ops have raised as much as £20m for community energy projects.

-We do this by selling shares in our legal entity, Brighton Energy Limited, a Community Benefit Society (CBS).
-A CBS is radically different from a normal company – each member in the society has one vote, for example (regardless of the amount invested) and the maximum investment is £20,000.
+We do this by selling shares in our legal entity, Brighton Energy Limited, a Social Enterprise.
+A Social Enterprise is radically different from a normal company – each member in the society has one vote, for example (regardless of the amount invested) and the maximum investment is £100,000.

 Becoming a Member